Web-Services-and-Cloud-Based-Systems-G9/brane-titanic-visualization/README.md

 ## Unit Tests (locally)
 Unit tests were implemented in [Pytest](https://docs.pytest.org/en/6.2.x/contents.html).
 There are three tests that needs to pass.
 Each test checks the correctness YAML output of each method.
 These methods only check if the output have a correct format.
 To execute locally you can execute the following commands:
 1. Install pipenv `pip3 install pipenv`
+2. Install dependencies `pipenv install`
-2. Run the tests `pipenv run test`
+3. Run the tests `pipenv run test`

 ## Building with Brane (locally)